juntao/arenztopia/content/news/Issue 10.md

 ## Factory Explodes In Olb City Outskirts
 by Tony Yuan

-West Lane Textile Factory-On Tuesday, a textile factory operated by the company West Lane exploded in the industrial area in the outskirts of Olb City.
+West Lane Textile Factory-On Friday, a textile factory operated by the company West Lane exploded in the industrial area in the outskirts of Olb City.
 Five people were killed and twenty people were injured.
 The factory was a historically designated building built in 1922 out of brick for the oil baron Sandon Donnasen.
 The factory had exploded previously in 1944, when a bomb dropped on it.
-Here's the picture of the aftermath of the first explosion:
+Here's the picture of the aftermath of the 1944 explosion:

 ![Factory Explosion Aftermath](https://img.huffingtonpost.com/asset/5ba2a8d33c000066000aed38.jpeg?ops=scalefit_630_noupscale)

 ## Arts
 by Renzo Avila

-The
+The OCAM announced a new exhibit on tuesday on the OCAM.org website.
+Called the The Experience, the new exhibit turns the OCAM’s most prominent works and turns them into themed worlds that you can explore.

 ## Sports
 by Sam-Louis Alrocaet

-(article)
+The Arenztopian National Gaming Team, which is the official esports team of Arenztopia, played the popular video game Among Us on monday.
+The game was streamed on Twitch, Instagram, Youtube, and other social media sites.

 ## Weather
 by Mezoir Logan

-(article)
+Next week should be mild, but cooler, as temperatures drop to around 12 degrees.

 ## King Stung by Scorpion
 by Sam-Louis Alrocaet